Don Gehman: Hootie & the Blowfish

 Gehman says, "My career was kind of in a slump.
 I was looking for a way to work into this whole alternative, new band movement.
 Figuring it was not much different than what I had been doing for a long time.
 I was making the rounds of new A&R people, that I had yet to meet.
 One of them was Tim Sommer, who had just signed Hootie [& the Blowfish] to Atlantic.
-He wasn't sure yet if they wanted to remix an existing CD the band had made, or make a new one.
+He wasn't sure yet if they wanted to remix an existing CD the band had made or make a new one.
 He thought that I might be interested in the band.
 The band had already expressed an interest in me.
 He played me the tape, and I liked it.
 They sent me off to meet with the band."

 He worked with Hootie & the Blowfish, producing 1994's Cracked Rear View.
 Darius Rucker, lead singer of the band says one of Gehman's tasks was to get the band to shorten some of their songs so that they could be played on the radio.
 Gehman says, "Most of the work that I contributed was really just editing things down a little.
 Because they are such a strong live band—used to playing club gigs and stretching things out—the songs were a little long.
 I think I chopped a good minute out of most of the songs because they had an extra verse or they'd repeat the first verse or the chorus again, so they weren't really radio-ready to my liking.
 And the band was very willing to make changes."

 The turnaround on Cracked Rear View was quick, with just eighteen days to record and mix the album.
-The album also only had a budget of $75,000, requiring Gehman to serve as an engineer.
+The album also had a budget of only $75,000, requiring Gehman to serve as an engineer.
 It also meant that they needed reliable equipment—his solution was to bring his own.
 He also brought some instruments that he knew would provide a good sound.
 He spent a total of 28 days on the record, including twenty days of recording and eight days of mixing.
-This equated to six weeks because he only worked five days a week.
+This equated to six weeks because he worked only five days a week.
 Gehman says, "I've gotta say that this was probably one of the most charmed projects I've ever worked on.
 Of course, when I started out on the Hootie project, I thought to myself, 'Well, this is gonna be just an okay little album.'
 But as we went along, I became more and more excited about it, and by the time I was mixing it, it was like, 'Wow!'"